deventropy/junit-helper/junit-helper-derby/src/site/markdown/manual/configuration.md

 The additional consequence of this behavior of Derby is that only a single instance of Derby (and `EmbeddedDerbyResource`) can be running in a single JVM.
 See [Managing Concurrency](./concurrency.html) for options of running multiple instances.

-## <a name="db-name"></a>Database Name
+## <a name="db-path"></a>Database Path

-*This configuration is optional*
+*This configuration is optional for some sub-sub protocols (see specific sub-sub protocol for details).*

-The `DerbyResourceConfig` lets you set the [Database Name](https://db.apache.org/derby/docs/10.12/ref/rrefattrib17246.html) using the `#setDatabaseName(String)` method.

-If the database name is not set, an automatic database name is generated using a `java.util.UUID` object.
-The method `#getDefaultDatabaseName()` is used internally, which generates a new UUID value on every call.
+The sub-sub protocol dependent path at which the database is running (database name for in memory database, relative or absolute database path for directory database) is available from the configuration using the `#getDatabasePath()` method.

 ## <a name="db-logging"></a>Database Error Logging